-Medicare Advantage plans, also known as Medicare Part C, are a great way for Medicare beneficiaries to receive Original Medicare (Parts A and B), plus prescription drug coverage and a number of additional benefits.
-These plans are offered through private insurance companies like Priority Health, but the Center for Medicare and Medicaid Services (CMS) provides a financial contribution on behalf of all Medicare beneficiaries so the insurance companies are able to pass those savings onto to its members.
+Medicare Advantage plans (Medicare Part C) allow Medicare beneficiaries to receive Original Medicare (Parts A and B) plus additional benefits.
+These perks can include prescription drug coverage and out of state benefits.
+These plans are offered through private insurance companies like Priority Health.
+The Center for Medicare and Medicaid Services (CMS) provides a financial contribution on behalf of all Medicare beneficiaries so the insurance companies are able to pass those savings onto to its members.

-If you’ve taken a look at your current coverage and want to explore a $0 premium Medicare Advantage plan, here are a few things you should consider when looking at the different plans.
+Some Medicare Advantage plans, including several offered by Priority Health, have a $0 monthly premium.
+These plans can be a great option for some Medicare beneficiaries, especially if you have lower coverage needs.
+If you’ve taken a look at your current coverage and want to explore a $0 premium Medicare Advantage plan, here are a few things you should consider when shopping plans.

-With $0 Medicare Advantage plans, you won’t have to pay anything for your monthly premium but, similar to other plans, you’ll still have some health care expenses.
+With $0 Medicare Advantage plans, you won’t have to pay anything for your monthly premium.
+However, similar to other plans, you’ll still have some health care expenses.

-Medicare Part B premium: Regardless of which Medicare Advantage plan you’re enrolled in (or what the monthly premium is), as a Medicare beneficiary you’ll still have to pay your Medicare Part B premiums to the federal government.
+Medicare Part B premium: Regardless of your monthly premium or which Medicare Advantage plan you’re enrolled in, as a Medicare beneficiary you’ll still have to pay your Medicare Part B premiums to the federal government.

 Deductibles: In many cases, Medicare Advantage plans will have a deductible that must be met before the plan will begin to pay.
 You’ll be responsible for your health care costs out of pocket until you’ve reached your deductible.

-Co-payments: For many services, you’ll have to pay a small share of health care costs when you receive care, while your insurance pays the remaining costs, even once you’ve reached your deductible.
+Co-payments: For many services, you’ll have to pay a small share of health care costs when you receive care, while your insurance pays the remaining costs.
+This holds true even once you’ve reached your deductible.
 Medicare Advantage plans, regardless of monthly premiums, will charge co-payments.

 Prescription Drug Costs: Each Medicare Advantage with a Prescription Drug (MAPD) plan includes coverage for your drug costs.
 Your $0 premium Medicare Advantage plan is no different.
 Each plan has a list of drugs that it covers and various out-of-pocket expenses for these drugs.
 Depending on the amount and combination of drugs that you may take, it’s important to look for a plan that best works to cover your needs and budget.

-$0 premium Medicare Advantage plans are a great option for Medicare-eligible individuals who are looking to save money each month, but tend to have lower coverage needs.
-There is often a trade-off between premium and deductible/ co-payment costs for any health plan, the lower your premium, the higher your deductible.
-Since your premium is costing you nothing, the plans may have higher deductibles than other Medicare Advantage plans.
+$0 premium Medicare Advantage plans are a great option for Medicare-eligible individuals who are looking to save money each month and have lower coverage needs.
+There is often a trade-off between premium and deductible/ co-payment costs for any health plan.
+The lower your premium, the higher your deductible.
+Since your premium is costing you nothing, these plans may have higher deductibles than other Medicare Advantage plans.
 Remember to add your prescription costs into the mix, too.